-Kathmandu Durbar Square: The next stop today is the beautiful Kathmandu Durbar Square, or the royal palace square of the ancient Malla Kings of the Kathmandu Valley.
+Kathmandu Durbar Square: The next stop today is the beautiful Kathmandu Durbar Square or the royal palace square of the ancient Malla Kings of the Kathmandu Valley.
 This square and all its architectural treasures are a UNESCO World Heritage Site.
 While some damage to buildings occurred in the 2015 earthquake the site still contains many stunning architectural gems.
 The original royal palace courtyards are open to visitors and you will marvel at the intricate timber carving and beautifully crafted brickwork of the palace.
 The open square outside the palace has many beautiful multi-story pagodas and temples with ornate carving and carpentry artwork that tells some of the stories of the ancient kings and their mystical time and beliefs.
 The square also contains many important Hindu temples and statues such as Vishnu and Lord Shiva.
 Durbar Square also contains the unique and intriguing Kumari Chok.
 This is an ancient and ornate house where resides the Raj Kumari – the Living Goddess.
 She is a young girl chosen through an ancient and mystical selection process to become the human incarnation of the Hindu mother goddess, Durga.
 If you are in the courtyard of her home at the right time in the afternoon you may see a brief glimpse of the Goddess at her window.

 Very scenic flight to Lukla, just south of the entrance to the Sagarmatha National Park and the Mount Everest region.
 The flight is brief and takes only about thirty minutes.
 Once in Lukla and all your packs and equipment are organized you will start your trek with the walk northwards along the Dudh Kosi River valley to the village of Phakding and its impressive suspension bridge over the river far below.
 At this stage, the scenery is a well vegetated and impressively large river valley with glimpses to the north of the towering snow-capped Himalayan peaks that await you.